apeiros/baretest/README.markdown

 * Uncomplicated dependency testing and skipping (TODO: implement - might be dropped)
 * Helpers to deal painlessly with raising, throwing, float imprecision, unordered collections etc.
 * Ships with colored Shell formatter, XML- and TAP formatter
-* Simple to add new formatters (the standard formatters are only roughly 30 lines of code each)
+* Trivial to add new formatters (the standard formatters are only roughly 20-50 lines of code each)
 * Teardown and Setup for suites
 * Callbacks to integrate mock libraries
 * API to use it from code